wfercanas/To-Dos/README.md

 This app provides the user the use case of controlling all the tasks he/she may have pending to complete.
 The app group tasks by category so the user can check how many tasks are created per category and see in a progress bar how much is left until the category is complete.

+In this repository, you will find 3 branches.
+The context branch, to solve the exercise using the useContext Hook; the composition branch, where I apply composition and render props to stop using Context; and the main branch, where I apply useReducer to the useLocalStorage Custom Hook.

 ## Installation

 In order to make a local isntallation, you should execute: